 The J. Lowry Sinclair III Award for Undergraduate Research was established through a gift by Elon Alumnus, J. Lowry Sinclair III (’65).
-A scholarship and/or grant of approximately $1,000 will be awarded to a student majoring in a department within Elon College, the College of Arts and Sciences, who is or will be engaged in independent, faculty-mentored undergraduate research.
+A grant of approximately $1,000 will be awarded to a student majoring in a department within Elon College, the College of Arts and Sciences, who is or will be engaged in independent, faculty-mentored undergraduate research.
 The recipients of this award are known as Sinclair Scholars.

 The J. Lowry Sinclair III Award for Undergraduate Research is intended to enhance quality mentoring relationships between faculty and students who work together to answer questions and solve problems and provide learning opportunities of the highest caliber.
 Research conducted by Sinclair Scholars and faculty mentors must contribute in meaningful ways to the knowledge base of a given discipline.
 Although the end product of all research is unknown as the work is undertaken, it is expected that the work of Sinclair Scholars will be closely linked to the expertise of their faculty mentors to ensure quality and potential to contribute to the discipline.
 Preference will be given to projects in the area of social or behavioral sciences, and particularly research associated with the complex issues of sexual orientation.